Things to do in Rajasthan, India.

 Time however, seemed to be on my side – this time around.
-Rising from the ashes of recent demonetisation (a decision taken by PM Modi to withdraw all 500 and 1000 rupee notes resulting in a cashless country for about a month), crowds of tourists were largely absent.
+Rising from the ashes of recent demonetisation (a decision taken by PM Modi to withdraw all 500 and 1000 rupee notes resulting in a cashless country for more than a month), crowds of tourists were largely absent.

 There’s perhaps another reason that crowds were absent too.
 In my weeks travelling around Rajasthan, although I visited many of the states better known towns, I found plenty of things to do in Rajasthan that were off the beaten track.
 My mission was to seek out responsible tourism options: homestays, eco friendly hotels and community tourism projects.
 My mission therefore took me to parts of the better known cities that were a little bit different, and into some villages where I was the only foreigner for miles.

 Here I’ll share a few of my experiences and tips for easily getting off the beaten track in Rajasthan.